cshenton/quest_xr/README.md

 want _your_ build automation.
 The point of these commands is to make it transparent so you can automate it for yourself!
 Whether that's using Make, CMake, or your own in-house build tool.

+## How to Rename

+You probably don't want my name all over your Quest 2 app.
+Here are all the locations you need to change.
+Implied is that you need to change the string `cshenton` to your org name and `questxrexample` to your app name.

+- `resources/values/strings.xml`
+- `src/AndroidManifest.xml`
+- The above build "script"
+  -  `-DAPPNAME=\"questxrexample\"`
+  - `-o build/lib/arm64-v8a/libquestxrexample.so`
+- The adb command
+  - `adb shell am start -n org.cshenton.questxrexample/android.app.NativeActivity && adb logcat >> logs.txt`
 ## Vendor Provenance

 Okay, but where did the vendored dependencies come from?